-This document summarizes results from nearly three dozen public opinion polls on the question of whether undocumented immigrants should be allowed to earn their way to legal status and eventual citizenship.
-These surveys, conducted throughout the spring and summer of 2013, as legislation was debated and passed in the Senate and as the debate moved to the House, have shown unflagging support from a majority of Americans for a legalization process similar to that contained in the Senate bill....
+This document summarizes results from more than three dozen public opinion polls on the question of whether undocumented immigrants should be allowed to earn their way to legal status and eventual citizenship.
+These surveys, conducted throughout 2013 and in to 2014 as House leadership released their immigration principles, have shown unflagging support from a majority of Americans for a legalization process that includes a path to citizenship.
+(Updated January 31, 2014)

 July 02, 2013